harryhanYuhao/guide_for_self_studying_programming/design/structure.md

         - go
         - python
         - lean (mathematic programming)
+- Get Comfortable with coding: Working on a Project
+    - project list on github
+    - example projects ...
 - Algorithms and Data Structure
+- Low Level Stuff
+    - Logic gates, circuits
+    - Assembly
+    - Binary files are not scary
 - Graphics and game development
 - Web and SAAS development
 - Network And Communication